Deevun155/venuegen/README.md

 This fork is a port of venuegen (created by kueller) to Python 3 and REAPER 7 done by Deevun155.
 The code has been tested using 64 bit REAPER 7 and Python 3.10.
 The original README is below, but there are some things that are no longer the case:
 - Obviously this port needs Python 3 instead of 2.
 - This script complements the [fork of CAT for Python 3](https://github.com/SuperRiderTH/CAT/tree/python3-main) by SuperRiderTH.
-- This version of venuegen **does** close after completing a function, as opposed to the original which does not.
+- This version of venuegen lets you choose if it auto-closes after completing a function, as opposed to the original stays open every time.
+It defaults to on.
 - This version **ALWAYS** overwrites any notes that were in the CAMERA and/or LIGHTING tracks when pulling from the venue.
 Please make sure you don't want to keep anything in those tracks before using the pull functions.
 - The AUTOSTROBE and RANDOM functions haven't been tested (I never use them), so they may or may not work.
 - Fog events are now able to be created but you need to replace the midi via Nautilus because Magma will say they are unavailable events.